cnnrbrn/react-content/module-4/lesson-1.md

 Page components are normal React components.

-`Head` is a component provided by `create-next-app` that we can use on each page to create the contents of the HTML `<head>` tags, such as the `title` tag and `description` meta tag.
-Above we are using the `title` prop to set the title of the index page to "Next Intro".
-Because Next provides pre-rendered page generation, these values are easier found by search bots, improving your site's SEO.
+We've simplified the JSX and removed the CSS module.
+We'll just use the global CSS file.

-`Head` utilises a component imported from `next/head` to append elements to the `head` tag.
-We'll use this same component shortly.
+The `Head` component from "next/head" allows us to create the contents of the HTML `<head>` tags, such as the `title` tag and add a favicon link.
+Because Next provides pre-rendered page generation, values like the title and description are easier found by search bots, improving your site's SEO.

 `Link` is a component provided by Next we can use to navigate around our app, similar to `Link` or `NavLink` in React Router.
 We are setting the `href` prop to `/about` which means clicking the link will navigate to `http://localhost:3000/about`.
-If you vist that page now you'll be greeted by Next's built-in 404 component.
+If you visit that page now you'll be greeted by Next's built-in 404 component.

 ---